NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 will be needed.
 The prioritization will link the support of the enhanced tables to the support of data elements in the RMD data elements.
 Feedback on the priorities is welcome, either overall (air side vs. water side) or detailed, such as specific new columns and data elements that are most important.

+The feedback on prioritization was to first support the selection of baseline HVAC system in Appendix G which includes changes to or new EnergyPlus reports:

+- Equipment Summary – Fans
+- HVAC Topology
+- Equipment Summary - PlantLoop or CondenserLoop
+- Equipment Summary – AirTerminals

+After that supporting additional central plant reports in EnergyPlus enhancements:

+- Equipment Summary – Pumps
+- Component Sizing Summary – PlantLoop
+- Equipment Summary – Chiller
+- Equipment Summary – Boiler
+- Equipment Summary - cooling towers and fluid coolers

+While the EnergyPlus enhancements are underway, data elements that can be supported by current outputs should be implemented.

+Based on shorter deadline for the IO freeze of EnergyPlus, changes to existing reports will be implemented sooner than brand new output tables.

 ### Enhance Existing EnergyPlus Tabular Output Reports ###